My favorites | English | Sign in

 DocsService client = new DocsService("yourCompany-YourAppName-v1");

-URL feedUrl = new URL("http://docs.google.com/feeds/documents/private/full");
+URL feedUrl = new URL("https://docs.google.com/feeds/default/private/full");

 DocumentListFeed resultFeed = client.getFeed(feedUrl, DocumentListFeed.class);